-- People write them...
-(Writing purpose) Example: ...to share stories of our lives and to entertain others. - C. Characteristics: What makes a narrative book?
-Elaborate on how each part tends to go - - General noticings - How does the beginning or lead tend to go?
+People write them...
+(Writing purpose) Example: ...to share stories of our lives and to entertain others.

+- C. Characteristics: What makes a narrative book?
+Elaborate on how each part tends to go.
+See the next page for possible noticings for each area. - General noticings - How does the beginning or lead tend to go?
 What is included? - How does the middle part or body tend to go?
 What is included? - How does the ending tend to go?
 What is included?